 – Add salt and eggs.

 – Pour milk in a pot with salt and bring to a boil.

 – While the milk is on the stove, chop parsley fine.

 – Now add as much milk as needed (milk must be hot), depending on size of the rolls; mix and add parsley.

 – Cover with a damp kitchen cloth, let rest for 30 minutes (the bread will soak all the milk and becomes a dough); should the dough be too liquid add some more bread crumbs.

-– In a big pot bring water with salt to a boil.
+– In a big pan bring water with salt to a boil.

-– Form dumplings – if you have wet hands (use cold or warm water) it is easier to form them.
+– Form dumplings – moist your hands with cold or warm water, it will be easier to form them.

 – Do a test: Make small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs into the mix; should the dumpling be too solid add another egg.

 – Every time you form a dumpling moisten your hands with water.

 – Put the dumplings into boiling water; they will be under water but will appear at the surface.

 – Reduce heat right away so they can be cooked in slightly boiling water (just less boiling).

 – The dumplings would “soak” in the water for 20-25 minutes.